kiran-91/Data-Pipeline-with-DVC-and-MLflow-for-Machine-Learning/README.md

 👉 **[MLFlow tracking](https://dagshub.com/kiran-91/MLpipeline)**

-- Click on the above `link`
+- Checkout on the above `link`
 - Click on the `Experiments` tab
-- Checkout the `Go to MLFlow UI` button to view the MLFlow dashboard
+- Click on the `Go to MLFlow UI` button to view the MLFlow dashboard
 - You can view the experiment logs, model artifacts, and performance metrics in the MLFlow dashboard.

 ---